 We classify SCF as a subsidiary of high strategic importance to Banco Santander.
-Therefore, our long-term issuer credit rating on SCF is one notch below that on its parent, three notches above SCF's SACP.
+Therefore, our long-term ICR on SCF is one notch below that on its parent, three notches above SCF's SACP.

 Our assessment of SCF as a subsidiary of high strategic importance primarily reflects the bank's position as a solidly profitable subsidiary with operations across Europe that are integral to Santander's group strategy.
-We think the group is supportive of SCF's management and will provide financial assistance if needed, for example in the form of capital and funding.
-We also think that Banco Santander is highly unlikely to sell SCF as a whole, although we estimate that the parent could opportunistically divest parts of SCF's business in times of stress.
+We think the group is supportive of SCF's management and will provide financial assistance if needed, for example in the form of capital